yohaisim/MyAdsApp/README.md

 <h2>📌 Project Overview</h2>

 <p>
-This project is a <b>simple Android application</b> that fetches advertisements from a Flask-based backend, displays them in a loop, and tracks views and clicks.
+I am a <b>computer science student</b>, and this project was developed as part of the <b>Mobile Technology Seminar</b>.
-It was built as part of a <b>learning experiment</b> to develop a full-stack ad-serving system, from backend to frontend, including a reusable Android library.
+It is a <b>simple Android application</b> that fetches advertisements from a Flask-based backend, displays them in a loop, and tracks views and clicks.
 </p>

 <hr>